Saxtead Green Windmill: History

 The mill was repaired, with a new pair of sails made in 2008.

 In 2017 the mill was closed by English Heritage who undertook a 250k restoration project of the mill.
 Local Millwright Tim Whiting was appointed to complete the works which involved building a new set of sails and replacing the fantail.
-The mill was due to reopen in April 2020 but due to the Coronavirus pandemic it has been delayed.
+The mill was due to reopen in April 2020 but due to the Coronavirus pandemic was delayed until 2021.

 Description

 Saxtead Green Mill is a post mill with a three-storey roundhouse.
 The mill has four Patent sails carried on a cast-iron windshaft and is winded by a fantail.
 The mill has two pairs of millstones in the breast.
 All the machinery is of cast iron except the Brake Wheel, which is of oak.